elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 Currently, we don't support the `immutable` field in any of the endpoints' request parameters (except for the Import endpoint).
 We shouldn't support the `external_source` field either, because this value should be controlled by the app on the server side, and not by users.

 This is so because we will never want users to be able to create their own prebuilt rules, only install them, import them, and customize them.
 Also, a prebuilt rule should always be able to be compared to a `security-rule` asset distributed by Fleet, and receive updates from it, which would not be possible if a user creates its own prebuilt rules.

+Again, as mentioned in the [`Problem with tightly coupled logic in our endpoints`](#problem-with-tightly-coupled-logic-in-our-endpoints) section, the `createRules` CRUD method used in these two endpoints is re-used in other unrelated use cases, like upgrading rules and importing rules.

+Creating new methods for those unrelated actions should help clean the `createRules` method's interface and logic, and make sure it is only used in these two endpoints.

 - **Rule Management Filters** - `GET /rules/_rule_management_filters` (Internal):